 Our operating businesses are facing increasing competition from video services provided by, or over the networks of, incumbent telecommunications operators and other service providers.
 As the availability and speed of broadband internet increases, we also face competition from OTT video content providers utilizing our or our competitors' high-speed internet connections.
 In the provision of telephony and broadband internet services, we are experiencing increasing competition from the incumbent telecommunications operators and other service providers in each country in which we operate, as well as mobile providers of voice and data.
-The incumbent telecommunications operators typically dominate the market for these services.
-Many of the advantage of nationwide networks and greater resources than we have to devote to the provision of these services.
-Many of the incumbent operators using LLU to provide these services, other facilities-based operators and wireless providers.
+The incumbent telecommunications operators typically dominate the market for these services and have the advantage of nationwide networks and greater resources than we have to devote to the provision of these services.
+Many of the incumbent operators offer double-play, triple-play and quadruple-play bundles of services.
+In many countries, we also compete with other operators using LLU to provide these services, other facilities-based operators and wireless providers.
 Developments in the DSL and other technology used by the incumbent telecommunications operators and alternative providers have improved the attractiveness of our competitors' products and services and strengthened their competitive position.
 Developments in wireless technologies, such as LTE and WiFi, are creating additional competitive challenges.